 8.1.4 Getting ready

 This chapter formerly assumed that you have read and worked through Chapter 13: Relational data of the r4ds textbook (Wickham & Grolemund, 2017).
 It now can be read by itself, but reading Chapter 13 of r4ds is still recommended.

 Structure your document by inserting headings and empty lines between different parts.
 Here’s an example how your initial file could look:

 --- : "Chapter 8: Joining data" title: "Your name" author: "2022 July 15" date: html_document output--- Add text or code chunks here. # Exercises (08: Joining data) ## Exercise 1 ## Exercise 2 etc. <!-- The end (eof). -->

 Create an initial code chunk below the header of your

 .Rmdfile that loads the R packages of the tidyverse (and see Section F.3.3 if you want to get rid of the messages and warnings of this chunk in your HTML output).

 08_join.Rmdin the R folder of your current project) and remember saving and knitting it regularly as you keep adding content to it.

-So how can we join 2 tables of data?
+So how can we join two tables of data?

-For this reason, most real-world joins are preceded by sequences of
+For this reason, real-world joins are often preceded by sequences of